rupadrashta/HTB-WriteUps/Valentine.md

 |_  443/tcp: 10.10.10.79
 Nmap done: 1 IP address (1 host up) scanned in 69.67 seconds
 ```
+nmap script definitely shows the host is vulnerable to heartbleed.

+Heartbleed - It is a vulnerability in older versions of OpenSSL that allowed stealing sensitive information that is otherwise protected.
+The bug is in OpenSSL  implementation of TLS heartbeat extension.
+It allows the user to read memory contents, like secret keys used to encrypt the traffic, user credentials, etc.  https://heartbleed.com/ is a good source of info for this vul.

 I first ran dirbuster to see if it finds any files, and it did.